-- Formalise procedures for creating, maintaining, and utilising an external advisory board. - Formalise procedures for creating, maintaining, and utilising a programme alumni group.
+- Formalise procedures for creating, maintaining, and utilising an external advisory board. - Formalise procedures for creating, maintaining, and utilising a programme alumni group. - Amendments to the PSP of the type described in the Conclusions need perhaps to be decided and established uniformly over programs at the university level, rather than approved separately for each postgraduate program.
+It is strongly recommended and urgent for the faculty to thoroughly consider and approve suitable amendments to the study program.

-- Development of proactive planning to address potential challenges associated with accommodating a larger student body to ensure the continued efficacy and quality of the program. - Distribution of syllabi in printed format at the commencement of each semester to provide clarity on the learning objectives to our students.
-This practice will enhance the transparency of the curriculum and assist students in better understanding the goals and expectations associated with their courses. - It is recommended to consider implementing a new approach to address the issue of delays in the completion of the master's thesis. - Specifically, explore the possibility of offering students, especially those with limited time due to work or family commitments, an alternative option. - Establish an advisory committee consisting of faculty, external partners, and alumni. - Consider publishing the results of students' evaluations on the programme's web pages for better transparency of information. - Improve the structure and detail of the content provided in the English version of the programme's web pages to match that of the ones in Greek. - We recommend that the PSP timely and regularly - prepares and disseminates (by posting and communicating to the appropriate - parties) an updated plan for the agreed actions of improvement.
+- Establishment of proactive planning strategies to tackle potential challenges linked with accommodating a larger student body, aiming to guarantee the ongoing effectiveness and quality of the program. - It is recommended to consider implementing a new approach to address the issue of delays in the completion of the master's thesis. - Specifically, explore the possibility of offering students, especially those with limited time due to work or family commitments, an alternative option. - The alternative option would involve the ability to substitute the master's thesis with additional courses, allowing students to expedite their progress and complete the program on time - Improve the environment in order to balance the gender distribution of the academic staff. - Promote and foster innovation in teaching methods, while actively encouraging the utilisation of new technologies for effective teaching practices. - Establish an advisory committee consisting of faculty, external partners, and alumni, and arrange for it to meet regularly and timely and provide suitable advice on matters related to learning resources and student support and advise the faculty. - Improve the structure and detail of the content provided in the English version of the programme's web pages to match that of the ones in Greek. - A timely plan for studying the results of the internal evaluation and implementing any decided actions (as resulting from on-going monitoring and internally (re)evaluating) to mitigate any possible weaknesses is currently missing.